olebole/irafdoc/doc/tasks/noao/digiphot/apphot/qphot.rst

   <div class="highlight-default-notranslate"><pre>
   ap&gt; show stdimcur

+  ... record the default value of stdimcur

   ap&gt; set stdimcur = stdgraph

+  ... define the image cursor to be the graphics cursor

   ap&gt; contour dev$ypix

+  ... make a contour plot of dev$ypix

   ap&gt; contour dev$pix &gt;G ypix.plot1

+  ... store the contour plot of dev$ypix in the file ypix.plot1

   ap&gt; qphot dev$ypix 5.
 10. 5.
 2.,4.,6.0

+  ... type ? to see the help screen

+  ... move image cursor to objects of interest and tap space bar

+  ... a 1 line summary will be printed on the standard output
       for each object measured

+  ... type q to quit and q again to confirm the quit

+  ... full output will be written to ypix.mag.2

   ap&gt; set stdimcur = &lt;default&gt;

+  ... reset stdimcur to its previous value
   </pre></div>
   <p>
   3. Setup and run QPHOT interactively on a list of objects temporarily